Knitting For Beginners -The Complete Guide Step-By-Step

 Outlander Claire Gloves

-This Outlander Claire gloves pattern will allow you to practice knitting a simple rib stitch and the finished mitts will look great made with any yarn in any color.
+This Outlander Claire Carolina, fingerless gloves pattern, will allow you to practice knitting a simple rib stitch.

-Baby Blanket Pattern
+Baby Blanket Pattern (Patchwork + 4 Stitch Patterns)

-This cotton baby blanket pattern is really easy for any beginner knitter, this pattern uses basic techniques including; knit and purl stitches.
+This cotton baby blanket pattern is really easy for any beginner knitter; this pattern uses basic techniques, including knit and purl stitches.

 How To Knit A Baby Hat (Straight Needles)